Tomtombinary/PEUtils/README.md

 #### how to use it ?

 *doc* directory contains a html documentation generated with doxygen.
-The project contains also  *Examples* directory with sample code.
+The project contains also  *Examples* directory with samples code.

 #### limits